 The solution here is the same as above: Follow the steps above to lower the carbonation level and make sure the temperature levels are even throughout your fridge (e.g. use a circulating fan).

-Fortunately, the cure is easier than over-carbonation: increase your your serving pressure so it is balanced as described in #1.
-You’ll likely need to push a few beers through your lines after the pressure has equalized.
+Fortunately, the cure is easy: increase your your serving pressure so it is balanced as described in #1.
+Be patient: you’ll likely need to push a few beers through your lines after you’ve adjusted your regulator for the pressure to equalize.

 6. Pilot Error